canarybuilds/zulip/templates/zerver/help/import-from-slack.md

 ## Import process overview

-To import your Slack organization into Zulip, you will need to take the following steps, which are described in more detail below:
+To import your Slack organization into Feniks Chat, you will need to take the following steps, which are described in more detail below:

 {start_tabs}